chriskempson/tmux-session-manager/README.md

     ln -s PATH_TO_TSM/tsm /usr/local/bin/tsm

 ## Todo
+* Add copy feature to clone existing configs
+* Add edit feature to launch the default editor for the specified config
 * Tidy the code
 * Write a better Readme
 * Package into a Gem?